Personalized Search – Behavior Cues, Intent Mapping, and How They Work9 min readReading Time: 7 minutes

 Instead of just returning a ‘sorry we couldn’t find what you were looking for’ page, Vue.ai goes a step further and shows other relevant products both related to the query and to the user.

 Did I mention our solution is product intelligence based?

 You might wonder what exactly that means.
-Well, most search solutions of today do a fabulous job with personalized search.
+Well, most personalized search solutions of today do a fabulous job with AI Powered Search.

 They’ll have accurate and relevant product listings, sorting categories, and search pages based on the user, etc., mostly everything I mentioned above.
 But all of this is based only on the data that YOU provide.
 That you have.

 Whereas Vue.ai goes a step further and takes the data you provide, cleans it, standardizes it, and then adds more to it, enhancing the data.
 This makes for a far more comprehensive and superior search experience on your site.

 Imagine you have a dark red colored dress with a sweetheart neckline.
 Now, with other solutions, the tags that go into this dress’s product information page would be the ones that you already have, color: dark red, neckline: sweetheart, sleeve length: short, length: knee length, etc.

 But with Vue, you get this and more.
 The product is tagged with these tags that you provide as well as other tags say, color: dark red, wine red, ruby red, neckline: sweetheart, sleeve length: short, length: knee length, pattern: solid, material: velvet, and so on.

 Now shoppers searching for a ‘dark red dress’, ‘wine red dress’, ‘velvet dress’, or even ‘solid red dress’ will be able to see this product in their search results where previously it would have shown up for only ‘dark red’.